Managing the risk of Legionella bacteria in commercial water systems

 As every water system is different, it’s important to find a provider who can tailor-make their services to fit your situation by offering a bespoke risk assessment and risk management solution to suit your specific business and its individual requirements.

 Legionella prevention should be a key priority for anyone responsible for the water systems of any building or facility.
-Effective Legionella control that complies with the UK regulations can be achieved by working with an experienced and qualified risk assessor from a water treatment provider, giving you peace of mind and safeguarding your business, its people and its customers.
+Effective Legionella control that complies with the UK regulations can be achieved by working with an experienced and qualified risk assessor from a water treatment provider, giving you peace of mind and safeguarding your business, your people and your customers.

 Written by James Greenwood